gameblabla/CSE2/README.md

 ## Dependencies

 * SDL2
+* GLFW3
 * FreeType
-* FLTK

 In CMake builds, if these are not found, they will be built locally.

-In addition, `pkg-config` is required for Makefile builds, and CMake builds that require static-linkage.
+In addition, `pkg-config` is required for builds that require static-linkage.

 ## Building